pronhubaaa/property-tycoon/GameEngine/GameEngineClass-Documentation.md

 - #### gameType: GameType
 This is the type of game e.g. Abridged or Full.

+- #### trading: Boolean
+This is a variable to store if trading is on or off.

 ### Public Methods

 - #### GameEngine